buddhist-uni/buddhist-uni.github.io/_content/canon/an7.53.md

 ---

 > I had an only son called Nanda who I loved dearly.
 The rulers forcibly abducted him on some pretext and had him executed.
 But I can’t recall getting upset ...

+Sāriputta and Moggallāna are on tour in the southern hills.
+A deity informs the laywoman Veḷukaṇṭakī that they are approaching.
+When Sāriputta expresses his amazement that she speaks with the gods, she goes on to list her other amazing qualities.